idesemi-weekly/VRxEMG/README.md

 2. Plug the OpenBCI Bluetooth Dongle in, turn on the Cyton board and attach the sensors to the arms of each players by trying to fix it on the forearm muscles.
 *Channel 0 is for the right arm of P1, Channel 1 is for the right arm of P2, Channel 2 is for the left arm of P1, and Channel 3 is for the left arm of P2.*

-3. Run the OpenBCI application and use the networking window to setup the LSL protocol.
+3. Run the OpenBCI application and use the networking window to setup the UDP server and start the data streams.

-4. Run the server executable on your computer.
+4. Run the server executable on your computer, **MAKE SURE THE GAME IS FOCUSED ON OR THE INPUT WON'T WORK**.

 5. Run the game on the VR headsets (either through the APKs that were sideloaded on the headsets or with the EXEs each on a different computer **NOT RECOMMENDED**).